 - Server Side Encryption encrypts only object data and not metadata.

-- For end to end encryption use HTTPS for data transfer between your client and S3 and use server side encryption or client side encryption for data at rest as per your convinience.
+- For end-to-end encryption use HTTPS for data transfer between your client and S3 and use server-side encryption or client-side encryption for data at rest as per your convenience.

 I hope you found this post helpful.

 Subscribe to our newsletter below to get awesome AWS learning materials delivered straight to your inbox.

 If you are reading this, Please Please motivate me by-